2023 St. Louis aldermanic elections: Ward 13

 The 13th ward covers the northern extreme of the city limits, including the neighborhoods Baden, Riverfront, and North Riverfront.
 It is the largest of the 14 wards by area.
-Three incumbent are running for re-election in this ward: Pamela Boyd (27th), Lisa Middlebrook (2nd), and Norma Walker (22nd).
+Three incumbents ran for re-election in this ward: Pamela Boyd (27th), Lisa Middlebrook (2nd), and Norma Walker (22nd).
 It is the only election this cycle in which all candidates are incumbents.